On this page

 The Municipal Innovation Exchange (MIX) is an emerging centre of excellence using procurement as a tool to build innovation capacity and explore complex municipal challenges.
 MIX is a joint effort led by the City of Guelph, in partnership with the City of London, City of Barrie, and the MaRS Discovery District.

 As part of MIX, each city will each run an innovation procurement challenge and explore the potential for multi-city challenges.
-Throughout this project MIX will share best practices and codify learnings into a best practice Municipal Innovation Procurement Framework.
+Throughout this project, MIX will share best practices and codify learnings into a best practice for the benefit of the Municipal sector.

 The City of Guelph, in partnership with the cities of London and Barrie, as well as MaRS Discovery District created the Municipal Innovation Exchange (MIX) project.
 Each City partner will enrich the project by building the framework to meet their needs as the project evolves.